 What You Get at Each Tier

-The big thing you get if you achieve Prime or higher is a free cruise, once a year, for a sailing no longer than 8 nights.
+The big thing you get if you achieve Prime or higher is a free cruise, once a year, for a sailing no longer than 7 nights.
 Not every cruise is available, but it’s a pretty flexible voucher, at least compared to the one you get for earning a free cruise while onboard a given cruise.
-And since earning a free cruise on a single trip is normally 2,400 points, and Prime is 2,500, it makes sense to push for the extra 100 points if you can.
+Since earning a free cruise on a single trip starts at 2,500 points, and Prime is also 2,500, it makes sense to push for it if you can.

 The type of room you’re eligible for your Club Royale annual cruise will depend on the tier level you achieved: